CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 MailerQ supports multiple database platforms: MySQL(5.5+), MariaDB(5.5+), PostgreSQL(9.1+) and SQLite3.
 The SQLite database is by far the simplest to set up because it does not require a server process to run.
-All you need is the "sqlite3" library to be installed on your system.
+All you need is the "sqlite3" library to be installed on your system. _Althought it is the simplest to set up, we advise you to not use an SQLite database in production, because it makes scaling up MailerQ a lot more difficult._

 The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort, but they are not too difficult to configure either.
+This is the most future-proof, since it can be easily scaled or shared between instances.
 If you already have such a database server running, you only have to create a new database and put the address, login and password to that database in MailerQ's configuration file.
 MailerQ will do the rest: the tables will be created and